 ---|---|---|---|---|---|

-0 | Understand circularity | Which Sustainable Development Goals exist and which are important to us?
+0 | Understand circularity | Which Sustainable Development Goals (SDGs) exist?
 What is a Circular Economy and why do we need it?
 What are the drivers and enablers of a Circular Economy? | Unit 1 Unit 2 Unit 3 | Ideation go to the course |

 |